 Look out Surrey!
 If Prison Reform Trust has their way, Fiona Donnison and her ilk could soon be living in a group home near you.

-Just wow.
-No words — except to offer my heartfelt condolences to Mr Donnison and his family.
+My heartfelt condolences to Mr Donnison and his family.

 Dr. Tara J. Palmatier, PsyD helps individuals work through their relationship and codependency issues via telephone or Skype.
 She specializes in helping men and women trying to break free of an abusive relationship, cope with the stress of an abusive relationship or heal from an abusive relationship.
 Coaching individuals through high-conflict divorce and custody cases is also an area of expertise.
 She combines practical advice, emotional support and goal-oriented outcomes.
 Please visit the Schedule a Session page for more information.

 Want to Say Goodbye to Crazy?
 Buy it HERE.